What is a Certified Specialist?

 While many good lawyers in Tennessee are not certified specialists, a certification does speak to the lawyer’s experience.
 If a lawyer has been certified as a civil trial specialist, you can rely on the fact that he has actual, extensive courtroom experience in a trial, something that many lawyers now lack as fewer and fewer cases go to trial.
 Board certification also means the attorney was positively recommended by judges, other lawyers, and former clients.

 If a lawyer is not certified, on the other hand, you have no real way to verify his experience level or recommendations.
 While he may be a good attorney, he may not have had sufficient trial experience to be certified as a civil trial specialist, or may not have handled enough cases in the relevant field to meet the necessary requirements for certified specialization.

-Both John Day and Joy Day are certified civil trial specialists, and John is also certified in the area of medical malpractice.
+John Day is a certified civil trial specialist and also certified in the separate area of medical malpractice.
 Our office’s experience and expertise will allow us to thoroughly review your case, advising you of your rights and any claims you may have.
-If you would like a free, no-obligation consultation, call us at 615-742-4880 or toll-free at 866-812-8787.
+If you would like a free, no-obligation consultation, call us at 615-742-4880 or toll-free at 866.812.8787.
 We handle all accident cases on a contingency basis which means we only get paid if we recover money for you.